MamaTheWitch/Exercises/README.md

-unrelated excercises for coding classes
+unrelated exercises for coding classes